-Before we dig into some reasons not to get a reverse mortgage, let’s first go over what a reverse mortgage actually is.
+Before we cover some reasons to avoid a reverse mortgage, let’s first go over what a reverse mortgage actually is.
 There’s a lot of misinformation out there, so I want to make sure you know the basics before I identify some reasons not to get a reverse mortgage.

 What is a Reverse Mortgage?